 What is UI/UX?

 UI focuses on visual aspects of your website.
 UI determines how information is presented and how visitors interact with it.
-The overall goal of a good UI design is to ensure the accessibility, easy-to-navigate interfaces and intuitive design are all in place to ensure visitors are able to access information easily.
+The overall goal of a good UI web design is to ensure the accessibility, easy-to-navigate interfaces and intuitive website design are all in place to ensure visitors are able to access information easily.

 UX focuses on the overall experience of your website and determines how visitors get from point A to B while navigating through your website.
 Developing user experience involves creating a sitemap to compartmentalise content in its respective sections and to simplify various navigation paths in a website or application.

 There is a significant difference between UI and UX as the two components are essential during the website development and also the on-going performance optimisation phase.
 UI and UX complements each other and without one or the other, your website may lean towards one of the following scenarios: